 Key Research Links

 - Thinking of conducting any research that might even possibly be Human Subjects Research—or have no idea what that means?
-Peruse NPS's Institutional Review Board website and view the "Going Straight to the Source" presentation.
+Review the "Going Straight to the Source" presentation from Foundations of Academic Writing, then peruse NPS's Institutional Review Board website for more details.

 - Already comfortable with research but need help on citations?
 See our "Citations" section.